 And with this platform, you don’t have to stop raising money at a specific time.
 There are no fundraising targets or deadlines.
 Plus, you can apply equity, offer securities, revenue sharing, and even cryptocurrency sales.

 Indiegogo charges a 5% platform fee for all projects.
 If you’re raising money for a cause, you won’t pay a dime on Indiegogo’s sister platform, GoFundMe.

-It’s free to create a project on Kickstarter, but if it’s successfully funded, Kickstarter applies a 5% fee to collected funds.
+It’s free to create a project on Kickstarter, but if it’s successfully funded, Kickstarter for SaaS applies a 5% fee to collect funds.
 There will also be processing fees between 3-5%.

-Experiment is a platform funding scientific discovery.
+An Experiment is a platform funding scientific discovery.
 From dinosaur fossil excavation to the historical study of medieval monasteries -- Experiment backers will fund it if it “pushes the boundaries of knowledge.”
-They fund project scientists themselves, so there’s no overhead like the 50-60% that comes with a university grant.
+The fund project scientists themselves, so there’s no overhead like the 50-60% that comes with a university grant.

-For business loans, get all your capital up front, one-to-five year terms, no monthly payments, and no prepayment penalties.
+For business loans, get all your capital upfront, one-to-five year terms, no monthly payments, and no prepayment penalties.
 They recommend their loan program for large, one-time expenses.
-LendingClub also requires you be in business for 12 months or more, have at least 50,000 in annual sales, no recent bankruptcies or tax liens, and ownership of at least 20% of the business.
+LendingClub also requires you to be in business for 12 months or more, have at least 50,000 in annual sales, no recent bankruptcies or tax liens, and ownership of at least 20% of the business.

 Crowdfunder is a community of 200,000 entrepreneurs and investors offering equity crowdfunding -- which allows entrepreneurs to sell shares in their company to accredited investors.
 Their network of 12,000 VCs and angel investors has helped startups of all kinds raise money (Over $150 million) from Pre-Seed to Series A.